 - (1) Desk audit: Each cost report submitted will be subjected to a comprehensive desk audit by the state's audit agent.
 This desk audit is for the purpose of analyzing the cost report.
-After each desk audit is performed, the audit agent will submit a complete report of the desk review to the department. - established by medicare.
+After each desk audit is performed, the audit agent will submit a complete report of the desk review to the department. - (2) Field audit: Field audits will be performed on all facilities and per the auditing schedule established by medicare.
 The purpose of the field audit of the facility's financial and statistical records is to verify that the data submitted on the cost report is accurate, complete, and reasonable.
 The field audits are conducted in accordance with generally accepted auditing standards.
 Field audits are of sufficient scope to determine that only proper items of cost applicable to the service furnished were included in the provider's calculation of its cost and to determine whether the expense attributable to such proper items of cost was accurately determined and reasonable.
 After each field audit is performed, the audit agent will submit a complete report of the audit to the department.
 This report will meet generally accepted auditing standards and shall declare the auditor's opinion as to whether, in all material respects, the costs reported by the provider are allowable, accurate, and reasonable.
 These audit reports will be retained by the department for a period of not less than three years from the date of final settlement of such reports.
 Audits will be performed in accordance with applicable federal regulations. - F. Overpayments: All overpayments found in audits will be accounted for on the CMS-64 report in accordance with 42 CFR 433.300 through 42 CFR 433.322. - G. Allowable and non-allowable costs: Allowable costs, non-allowable costs, and reasonableness of costs will be determined as on the basis of the medicare health insurance manual (HIM-15).
-[8.311.3.14 NMAC Rp, 8.311.3.14 NMAC, 6/1/2016; A, 1/1/2019]
+[8.311.3.14 NMAC Rp, 8.311.3.14 NMAC, 6/1/2016; A, xx/xx/xxxx]